hugo-tavares/cucumber-example/README.md

 # cucumber-example

- This project is an example of BDD style automated testing using Java, Cucumber and Selenium.
+ This Eclipse project is an example of BDD style automated testing using Java, Cucumber and Selenium.

  ## Structure
  - The Webdrivers utilized in the project are contained in ```src/main/resources/webdrivers/```